xem/GamePhysicsJS/README.md

 ## Renderer

-The summary's demos are rendered with a small fork of [W.js](https://xem.github.io/W) located in the [renderer folder](https://github.com/xem/GamePhysicsJS/tree/gh-pages/renderer
+The summary's demos are rendered with a small fork of [W.js](https://xem.github.io/W) located in the [renderer folder](https://github.com/xem/GamePhysicsJS/tree/gh-pages/renderer) (TODO)

 ## Physics Engine

-The physics engine's code is located in the [src folder](https://github.com/xem/GamePhysicsJS/tree/gh-pages/engine)
+The physics engine's code is located in the [src folder](https://github.com/xem/GamePhysicsJS/tree/gh-pages/engine) (WIP)

 ## API